 Receiving Adequate Wages

-Wage and overtime issues arise when an employer fails or refuses to compensate a wage worker for time spent working.
-In these cases, there are two ways an employee can address the issue: 1) file a complaint 2) file a lawsuit.
+Wage and overtime violations occur when an employer fails or refuses to properly compensate a wage worker for time spent working.
+First and foremost speaking to an employment attorney is recommended.
+In the event that your employer has violated CA wage and overtime laws your attorney may present you with options.
+In these cases, there are generally two ways an employee can address the issue:

 Don’t Let Wage and Overtime Issues Go Unaddressed

 Don’t let wage and overtime issues go unaddressed.
 If you think your rights have been violated, contact Shegerian & Associates today.
-Our team of expert employment law specialists are ready to assist you with the expert legal assistance you need to bring your dispute to a successful close.
+Our team of expert employment law specialists and wage and hour attorneys are ready to assist you with the expert legal assistance you need to bring your dispute to a successful close.